ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 knapsacks are taken into account, each of them with its associated function, a multi-objective variant of the problem is defined.

-The single-objective optimisation problem, as described in Definition 1 [70], can be handled using a wide variety of optimisation schemes.
+The single-objective optimisation problem can be handled using a wide variety of optimisation schemes.

 A general **single-objective optimisation problem** is defined as minimising (or maximising) $f(x)$ subject to $g_{i}(x) \leq 0$, $i = \{1, \ldots, m\}$ and